Why is my Mac running out of RAM?

 By default, some of your apps are set to start up with your Mac.
 Not only will they slow down the startup process, but they’ll also run in the background without you noticing and use up RAM.

 Can CleanMyMac X fix high memory usage issue?

 To fix heavy RAM usage, you’ll need to handle apps and items that consume too much memory.
 CleanMyMac X (download it for free here) makes it easier by letting you access all plugins and app helpers in one place.
+It’s a simple RAM cleaner you can use anytime.
 Plus, it enables you to check memory usage at a glance.
 If it looks like your Mac is running out of free RAM, try doing the following.

 - Check how much RAM’s in use in CleanMyMac X Menu.
 You’ll see how RAM is distributed between different categories of data.

 If you’re looking for a quick improvement in performance, try clicking the Free Up button to release some of the RAM.
 However, this is not guaranteed to help when your Mac’s RAM usage is critically heavy.